iGoodie/iGoodiesFarm/README.md

 * A new HUD is coded to show the current "Saturation".
 * Mod ID is changed from "goof" to "igoodiesfarm".
 * Config file is added with one boolean value.

+V: 0.0.2.1a
+* Berry bushes won't create tile entities from now on.
+* Config file is re-arranged + added 2 new lines.